feslima/metacontrol/docsrc/source/index.rst

 Standing on the shoulders of giants, *Metacontrol* uses the most recent formulations in the SOC area available that are capable of quickly pre-screening the most promising candidate controlled variables from a given universe of possible combinations.
-This includes the exact local Method with explicit solution from :cite:`alstad09` and even branch-and-bound algorithms by :cite:`kariwala2009` under the hood.
+This includes the exact local Method with explicit solution from :cite:`alstad09` and even branch-and-bound algorithms :cite:`kariwala2009` under the hood.

 Documentation Contents